Does Re-turn accept glass bottles?

 No. Wine bottles are glass and are not covered by the Deposit Return Scheme.
 You can recycle wine bottles at a bottle bank or through GlassBag's doorstep collection service.

 Glass must be recycled at bottle banks (free, located across the country), recycling centres, or through a doorstep collection service.
-GlassBag collects glass from your door across Dublin, Wicklow, Kildare and Meath from €8/month.
+GlassBag collects glass from your door across all Dublin postcodes, North Wicklow, North Kildare and South Meath from €8/month.

 Re-turn handles plastic bottles and cans — you get a deposit refund when you return them.
 GlassBag handles glass bottles and jars — we collect them from your doorstep monthly.
 The two services are complementary: use Re-turn for plastic and cans, GlassBag for glass.